TimSchoonbeek/IndustReal/readme.md

 ## Recording your own data
 To record your own data, you should have a HoloLens 2 (HL2).
-Then clone the [HL2SS library](https://github.com/jdibenes/hl2ss) and install all required dependencies.
 Then, you can record your data in the same format as IndustReal following these steps:
+1. Clone the [HL2SS library](https://github.com/jdibenes/hl2ss) and install all required dependencies.
-1. Open the [hl2ss_recording_script.py](hl2ss_recording_script.py).
+2. Open the [hl2ss_recording_script.py](hl2ss_recording_script.py).
 Set your host IP (ask "what is my IP" to the HoloLens you are trying to record on) and the directory where the data should be saved.
+3. Start the HL2SS app on the HL2.
-2. (optional) Enable the PV camera field-of-view limit indication line with the HL2SS provided script.
+4. (optional) Enable the PV camera field-of-view limit indication line with the HL2SS provided script.
 This prevents users from aiming the HL2 too high, a commonly encountered issue.
-3. Start the HL2SS app on the HL2.
-4. Start the [hl2ss_recording_script.py](hl2ss_recording_script.py).
+5. Start the [hl2ss_recording_script.py](hl2ss_recording_script.py).
 You are now recording!

 ## Contributions